 February 11: State of Youth Participation, Presentation and Forum, Fenton 105, 12:30-2 pm

-Dr. Daniel Shea, Professor of Political Science and Director of the Center for Political Participation (CPP) at Allegheny College discussed trends, challenges, opportunities, and strategies for youth voter mobilization and political participation.
+Dr. Daniel Shea, Professor of Politics and International Affairs and Director of the Center for Political Participation (CPP) at Allegheny College discussed trends, challenges, opportunities, and strategies for youth voter mobilization and political participation.
 As CPP Director, Dr. Shea has led the effort to promote multiple avenues for political awareness and participation, especially among high school and college students.
 Joining the discussion were SUNY Fredonia student leaders Adam Malchoff, Chairperson of the campus chapter of the Department of Environmental Affairs; Shirley Pulawski, President of the League of Women Voters Chautauqua County; and Ryan Quinn, President of College Democrats in a forum moderated by FACE Director David Rankin.

 February 9: Redistricting in New York State, Intermezzo Coffee House, Fredonia, 12 pm

 Following the 2010 decennial census, New York state will face the challenge of redistricting lines for its congressional members to the US House of Representatives.
 Because of the intense partisanship and debate often attached to the redistricting decision, many states, including New York, are considering reforms to the redistricting process.
 David Rankin, Associate Professor and Chair of Politics and International Affairs at SUNY Fredonia, discusses the redistricting issue at a luncheon presentation organized and sponsored by the League of Women Voters, Chautauqua County.